nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>

 * Parameters can be in any order.<br>
+eg. if the command specifies `n/NUMBER t/TAG`, `t/TAG n/NUMBER` is also acceptable.

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+eg. if you specify `n/5 n/10`, only `n/10` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help あいうえお`, it will be interpreted as `help`.